SquareRoot49/New-Meal-Plan/cursor_prompts_log.md

 - Modified the database schema to include a `saved_plans` table
 - Ensured saved plans persist across sessions and can be browsed from the Saved Plan page

+## Prompt 8 – 2025-07-04

+**Prompt:**
+I want to add a new feature to the "Set Your Goals" panel in the meal planner web app.
+- Add a new section titled "Select Meals for the Day" right under the "Dietary Preferences" section and before the Quick Presets.
+- Include 5 checkboxes: Breakfast, Lunch, Dinner, Snack, Afternoon Tea.
+- By default, all 5 options should be selected.

+**Files Modified:**
+- templates/index.html
+- templates/plan.html
+- app.py
+- static/js/app.js
+- static/css/style.css (layout adjustments)

+**Description of Change:**
+- Added a new section "Select Meals for the Day" to the Set Your Goals panel with 5 checkboxes: Breakfast, Lunch, Dinner, Snack, Afternoon Tea
+- Set all checkboxes to be selected by default
+- Updated the frontend logic in `app.js` to collect selected meal types and include them in the API request when generating a plan
+- Modified the backend logic in `app.py` to only return the selected meal types in the response
+- Adjusted the rendering logic in `plan.html` to conditionally display meals based on the user’s selection
+- Ensured nutrient summary at the top only reflects the displayed meals
+- Maintained consistent layout and user experience across the UI